marmile/TrainingAssistant/README.md

 [Polska wersja](README_PL.md)
 TrainingAssistant is a mobile app for Android that helps users manage their workout plans.
 The app allows users to create training blocks, add exercises, configure breaks and reminders, and provides a detailed view of each training block.
+On this stage there was just a project structure created - stay tuned.

 ## Features